aiutarsi/ICAapp/README.md

 #### Desktop Application(By console)

-Download main branch's files and directories, and move to `App-mac` directory.
+Download the main branch's files and directories, and move to the `App-mac` directory.
-Do below command.
+Do the below command.

 ```
 $ python3 App.py
 ```

-You need python's environment on you PC in this method.
+You need python's environment on your PC in this method.

 ### Windows

 #### Desktop Application(Binaries)

-Download from latest Releases or Tags.
+Download from the latest Releases or Tags.
 Maybe that's all!

 #### Desktop Application(Binaries) by yourself

-Download main branch's files and directories, and move to `App-win` directory.
+Download the main branch's files and directories, and move to the `App-win` directory.
-Do below command.
+Do the below command.

 ```
 > pyinstaller App.py --onefile --clean --noconsole --icon=ica.ico --name ICAapp
 ```

-The binaries is made in ~dist/ICAapp, and open it.
-It need about 20 seconds to start up.
+The binaries are made in `~dist/ICAapp`, and open.
+It needs about 20 seconds to start up.

-If app doesn't move, please remove `--onefile` option.
+If the app doesn't move, please remove `--onefile` option.

 ##### Requirements